openmediavault/openmediavault-docs/prerequisites.rst

 The |omv| system is the most flexible Network Attached Storage (NAS) on the market, this is because it relies on the operating system Debian GNU/Linux [9]_

-Any system has software requirements and hardware requirements, also minimal ones and recommended ones..
+Any system has software and hardware requirements, also minimal ones and recommended ones..

 Hardware requirements